 1. Registered Respiratory Therapist, RRT

-As the most obvious career path is to enter a career in general respiratory therapy, most students who enter the program have the goal of acquiring this role after graduation.
+As the most obvious career path is to enter a career in general respiratory therapy, most students who enter the program have a goal of acquiring this role after graduation.
 Students who have completed their respiratory therapy program and earned the RRT National Credential can seek jobs in this field, which is listed in the All Healthcare list of top 10 jobs with an associate’s degree.
 This position also appears on U.S. News’ list of top jobs.

 2. Adult Critical Care Specialty, ACCS